fivestars/aladdin-demo/docs/autoscaling.md

     $ kubectl get hpa
-    NAME               REFERENCE                 TARGETS    MINPODS   MAXPODS   REPLICAS   AGE aladdin-demo-hpa   Deployment/aladdin-demo   0% / 50%   1         10        1          51m
+    NAME               REFERENCE                 TARGETS    MINPODS   MAXPODS   REPLICAS   AGE aladdin-demo-hpa   Deployment/aladdin-demo-server   0% / 50%   1         10        1          51m

     $ kubectl get deployments
     NAME                        DESIRED   CURRENT   UP-TO-DATE   AVAILABLE   AGE
-    aladdin-demo         1         1         1            1           51m
+    aladdin-demo-server         1         1         1            1           51m
     aladdin-demo-redis          1         1         1            1           51m

 As expected, the CPU usage is well below the target 50%, so only one pod is needed.

-Now we can manually increase the load by generating an infinite number of requests to the aladdin-demo service.
-Get the url of the aladdin demo with
+Now we can manually increase the load by generating an infinite number of requests to the aladdin-demo-server service.
+Get the url of the aladdin demo server with

-    $ minikube service --url aladdin-demo
+    $ minikube service --url aladdin-demo-server
     <a url that looks something like http://192.168.99.100:30456>

 Then, in a new terminal window, run